Be ready to volunteer any time of the year with these thoughtful steps.

 Putting it together

+Now look at your answers.
+Do you see a connection between your skills and what you love to do?
+Do you see where your skills and the needs of your community intersect?
 Let’s say you have a skill for training dogs, you love to be outdoors, you’ve found there’s a need for volunteers at a local animal shelter and you’ve determined you have approximately 4 hours monthly to volunteer your time.

 With this information, you can approach an animal shelter’s volunteer coordinator to offer your time and skills.
 In particular, The City of Stockton Animal Shelter currently is in need of volunteers.
 The person in this example could volunteer once a month at their pet adoption sites helping with handling the dogs, walking them, and comforting them.